Share this article with your friends

 After the Taster Course, when will the MA Programme start?

-- September 2020 (after a successful completion of the Taster course).
+- September 2023 (after a successful completion of the Taster course)

-- Applications for the PG Diploma /MA programme should be processed by the end of summer 2020.
+- Applications for the PG Diploma /MA programme should be processed by the end of summer of that year (2023)

 Frequently asked questions about the PG Diploma / MA programme

 How much work will I need to do for the PG Diploma?

 - You will need to complete a total of four modules (6,000 words of assessed work for each)